-In 1970, Congress passed the Occupational Safety and Health Act to set the standard for safe working conditions for American workers.
+In 1970, Congress passed the Occupational Safety and Health Act (OSHA) to set the standard for safe working conditions for American workers.
 Since then, the working conditions have vastly improved, mostly due to the fact that companies are faced with stiff penalties to pay if they’re found to be in willful and direct violation of OSHA guidelines.

 Nearly every private employee in the United States falls under OSHA protection.
 The exceptions are self-employed workers, workers in mining and transportation (covered by other federal agencies), and most public employees.
 OSHA has been criticized by both employers and employees for different reasons, but the agency’s goal is to ensure that corporations aren’t willfully exposing American workers to hazardous or life threatening situations while on the jobsite.
 OSHA has been proven effective, reducing the number of employee deaths from 38 per day at the birth of the program, to 12 deaths per day on average as of today.